 This unique spin on the Negroni creates a cocktail that tastes a little different, but every bit as delicious, as the classic recipe.
 If you've ever wondered if you can substitute Aperol for Campari in a Negroni, the answer is yes.

 A Negroni with Aperol is much lighter than the original version.
-Some might say that it is beginners' Negroni or even an afternoon Negroni.
+Some might say that it is a beginner's Negroni or even an afternoon Negroni.
 We like that the orange flavor of Aperol stands out in this version.

 Sitting about halfway between an Aperol spritz and a classic Negroni, this cocktail is delicious enough to whip up even when you have a bottle of Campari in your bar.